notsomeguygaming/foundryvttmods/notsomeguyFoundryMods.md

         -v10-11
         - Turn Notifications
         - hide creatures from players while you are creating the encounter, aren't revealed in the combat tracker until they've had their first turn `test`
+            - `they are put on the tracker if the first round has passed`
         - automatically set the status of a creature to defeated once they reach zero HP. `test`
         - can notify if spells change during combat
         - `set` hide until turn